mckinnon/simple-mastodon-verification/readme.txt

 == Changelog ==
 Project maintained on GitHub at https://github.com/mckinnon/simple-mastodon-verification

+= 2.0.3 =
+* WP standards require adding CSS to the head instead of inline.
+Rather than enqueue a .css containing only `input:invalid{}`, I have removed the style.

 = 2.0.2 =
 * Improved escaping and headers to comply with WP standards.